S0meR4nd0mGuy/SentinelCLI_py/README.md

 ## Release note

 This project is intended as a release-ready defensive toolkit with a clean CLI surface and a Python module API for automation.
 It is best suited for local security workflow support, validation, triage, and developer-oriented defensive tooling.

-## License

-This project is provided as-is for authorized defensive use.
-Please review the repository license before publication or redistribution.